 You can dynamically define your own set of items (up to 30) that can be enabled and disabled on a per machine basis by an INI file that is automatically created with reasonable default values for each machine configured.
 This INI file also allows you to define your own names for every tag.

-To directly read/write data from/to machines with Sinumerik 840D SL and 828D controllers with your applications you can use our free Open Source Client (C-Sharp)
+To read/write data from/to machines with Sinumerik 840D SL and 828D controllers connected to CNCnetPDM with your applications you can use our free Open Source Client (C-Sharp)